-Michael Lofton (Host)
+Michael Lofton (Host/Founder)

 Michael Lofton grew up in Israel and is a graduate of Christendom College Graduate School of Theology where he received his Master of Arts in Theological Studies.
 He has appeared on EWTN, SiriusXM Radio, Radio Maria and has contributed frequently to several websites and blogs.
 He is an Associate Editor at Christendom Graduate School and is the founder of Reason & Theology, LLC.